 Don’t miss: 5 Gboard Tips You Must Check Out

 Long-press the “1” key, for example, and a pop-up will reveal shortcuts for 1/2, 1/3, 1/4, and 1/8.
 A long-press on the “2” key will get you 2/3, the “3” key will let you type 3/8 or 3/4, and so on.

 Punctuations are an important part of writing English that’s why it must be easy to access them on a keyboard.
 In most of the keyboard, accessing punctuations is usually is a three-step process – tap on the 123 key, select the punctuation and then tap again to get the alphabet keyboard.
 Not that it’s difficult to do but there’s an easier way to do so with Gboard.
 Hold down the period key (right of the space bar) and you get some of the commonly used punctuation marks right at your fingertips.

 4. Reveal Shortcut for Each Key

-Again, this is something that is not very difficult to do but with Gboard the process become easier.
+Again, this is something that is not very difficult to do but with Gboard the process becomes easier.
 To reveal shortcuts for each key on the keyboard go to the app settings, tap Preferences, and then enable the Long press for symbols setting.
 Once you do, you’ll see shortcuts for symbols and numbers in the corner of every letter key; just long-press a key to type the shortcut in the corner of the key.